 Learn all the ways we provide family-centered care.

 Why choose Children's Colorado for pediatric intensive care?

 At Children's Colorado, we are deeply committed to providing the safest and most effective care possible for patients facing critical illness.
 Our quality improvement team works relentlessly to reduce complications of ICU care and to improve critical care practices.
 Additionally, we lead cutting-edge critical care research both nationally and locally and provide children the most advanced treatments available.

-While treating more critically-ill children than any other PICU in the Rocky Mountain region, our dedication to providing exceptional care has allowed us to achieve patient outcomes among the best in the nation.
+While treating more critically ill children than any other PICU in the Rocky Mountain region, our dedication to providing exceptional care has allowed us to achieve pediatric intensive care outcomes among the best in the nation.
 Some highlights include:

 Our team also provides both patients and their families with the love, compassion and empathy to help kids heal.